Area: 88.509 km²

 The first settlements in Eastern Serbia date back to the Neolithic Age 6,500 BC.
 Eastern Serbia is a place were different empires crossed.
 Since ancient times, from Romans through Turkish to Serbian who brought with them different cultures and left a deep imprint on the life and customs.
 Cultural monuments are one of the great tourist potential, and another ones are numerous mountains, lakes, rivers and spas.

 The main characteristics of Residents of Eastern Serbia are traditional hospitality and warmth which will disarm even the most demanding visitor.

 Kosovo and Metohija

-The main tourist sites in the region are Novi Sad, Subotica and Palic lake.
+The main tourist sites in Vojvodina are city of Novi Sad, city of Subotica and Palic lake.
 Novi Sad is a city that was first mentioned in 1694, when it began the construction of the fortress of Petrovaradin, which is its main attraction.
 Subotica and Palic lake are the sites that stand out from the rest by the Art Nouveau style, which is characterized by a unique architecture.

-This region is also the highest part of Serbia.
-The main mountains in this region are Zlatibor, Tara, Zlatar and Golija.
+Western Serbia is also the highest part of Serbia.
+The most visited mountains in Western Serbia region are Zlatibor, Tara, Zlatar and Golija.
 In addition to these mountains, which are the main winter tourist centers, Sargan Eight and Kustendorf are attractions in the region that can not be missed when visiting.

-Last years brought Serbia back on the international MICE market emphasizing its highly dynamic development.
-As other countries in this region, Serbia takes all benefits of the interest for South East Europe.
+Last years brought Serbia back on the international MICE market emphasizing its highly dynamic development and in 2013 in took 42nd place on ICCA list by the number of held meetings.
+Such as other countries in region, Serbia takes all benefits of the interest for South East Europe.